Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

+- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 23rd in the league.

-- The Tigers have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 19th among all league pitching staffs.

-- Manning makes the start for the Tigers, his 14th of the season.
-He is 5-4 with a 3.80 ERA and 45 strikeouts in 71 2/3 innings pitched.
+- Faedo (2-5) gets the starting nod for the Tigers in his 12th start of the season.
+He has a 4.89 ERA in 57 2/3 innings pitched, with 48 strikeouts.

-- His last time out was on Friday against the Houston Astros, when the righty threw 6 1/3 innings, surrendering no earned runs while allowing only one hit.
+- His most recent appearance was in relief on Saturday when the right-hander tossed one scoreless inning against the Chicago White Sox without giving up a hit.

-- The 25-year-old has amassed a 3.80 ERA and 5.7 strikeouts per nine innings in 13 games this season, while giving up a batting average of .218 to opposing hitters.
+- In 12 games this season, the 27-year-old has a 4.89 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.